Find out whether the contents of your fridge freezer is protected by your home insurance with our guide

 When can you claim for frozen food?

 If it’s included, your policy insures food in your freezer (up to the value specified in your policy documents) in the event of a sudden rise or fall in temperature, or contamination by refrigerant or its fumes.
 The maximum limit, if you choose Admiral Platinum Home Insurance, is £1,000.

 For instance, if your home is affected by a power failure or power surge that puts your freezer out of action long enough for food to spoil, you should be insured.
 And you’re also normally covered if your freezer unexpectedly gives up the ghost because of a fault.

 You’ll need to check the policy wording to find out if freezer cover is included.

-All Admiral’s contents insurance policies for home and combined buildings and contents policies provide freezer cover.
-The policy wording is the same whether you’ve elected for an Admiral Home Insurance policy, or a Gold or Platinum level of cover.
+All Admiral’s home Contents Insurance policies provide freezer cover.
+The policy wording is the same whether you’ve chosen Admiral Home, Gold or Platinum level of cover.